ayman-albaz/Collect-save-excel-files/README.md

 # Accessing-collecting-saving-data-from-excel-files-in-different-folders

-To get this to run on Windows simply: Download the whole folder.
+Quick Run: To get this to run on Windows simply: Download the whole folder.
 Go to the CanEye directory SHIFT + RIGHT CLICK inside the folder containing the .py file, PRESS 'open PowerShell window here', TYPE & ENTER: python results_extractor.py